Global search

 The class action process saves time and expense by avoiding the need for the courts to determine common issues of fact or law more than once.
 Class actions are efficient, enabling disputes and claims involving large numbers of people to be resolved via a single case.

-Group members will never have to pay any legal costs out of their own pocket, whether or not you register or opt out.
+Group members will never have to pay any legal costs out of their own pocket.

 If the class action is successful, the plaintiff’s legal costs will be calculated as 25% of any settlement or judgment sum recovered.
 This means that 75% of any settlement or judgment sum will be distributed to the Group Members.